 - Custom device panels

-You need Tuya Panel SDK or a fully custom app.
+You will need to extend beyond Cloud API using Panel SDK or fully custom application development.

 3. Device-Level Customization